GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 **Reconnecting:**
  Similar to BLE link layer reconnecting after two devices are bonded, a similar mechanism is needed for an application layer reconnect after secure authentcation.
-Maybe ==> challege response with shared key?
+A simple challege-response exchange using the exsiting shared key is proposed.
 Conditions:
- 1) If the MA (mobile app) doesn't have the key in memory it initiates a DTLS.
+ 1) If the central (client) doesn't have the key in memory it initiates an authentication method (DTLS or Challenge-Response).
- 2) If the MA does have a key, then a simple challenge-response with the device.
+ 2) If the central does have a key, then a simple challenge-response with the device.
 Use the key as part of a hash with a random nonce and challenge.
-If either the MA or device fails the challenge-response, start a DTLS handshake.
+If either the central or peripheral fails the challenge-response, the central starts an authentication method.
  3) If the device reboots and does not have a key, the challenge-response will fail.
-Start DTLS.
+An authenticaiton method is started.
- 4) If the device detects a different MA is connecting, force a DTLS.
-This may happen anyway when the challenge-response fails.
+ 4) If the peripheral detects a different central is connecting, force an authentication method.
+This may happen anyway when the reconnect challenge-response fails.
- 5) After two days (or some other time period), the MA or device (if the device can tell time) will force a new DTLS.
+ 5) After two days (or some other time period), the central or peripheral will force a new authentication.

 ### Dependencies